droundy/fac/web/building.md

 $docnav

 Before building fac, you need to install its prerequisites.
-This consists of a C compiler (either gcc or clang), python2, and python3.
+This consists of a C compiler (either gcc or clang), and python3.
 On a Debian-based system, you can install all of this with

     apt-get install build-essential git python python3

-(Yes, it is a little silly using both python2 and python3 in the build process...
-I should probably switch entirely to python3.)

 You can obtain the fac source code using git clone: